moo-print/frontend-tech-test-data/README.md

-# MOO Frontend Technical Task
+# MOO Frontend Technical Assignment (2hrs)

 ### Files

-* Product Options component input data - `./productOptionsData.json`
+* Product Configurator component input data - `./productOptionsData.json`
 * Theme - `./theme.js`

-### Bootstraping
+### Bootstrapping

-Feel free to use what ever technology you want, but we encourage you to use tooling to bootstrap the app so that you can get started with the task at hand as quickly as possible.
-Here is an example with React, Typescript and Storybook.
+We encourage you to use tooling to bootstrap the app so that you can get started with the task at hand as quickly as possible.
+Here is an example with React, Typescript and Storybook - which are the choices we would suggest for this exercise.

-- `npx create-react-app product-options --template typescript`
+- `npx create-react-app product-configurator --template typescript`
-- `cd product-options`
+- `cd product-configurator`
 - `npx -p @storybook/cli sb init`